git-emran/DevNotes/Projects/Chess-Engine.md

 ## Game Engine

-Let's start with the deisgn of the board.
+Let's start with the design of the board.

 ```Python